 Forgetting to Say Thank You

 Finally, once a donor has made a contribution, say thank you!
 Nothing will make a donor feel more appreciated and valued than a sincere thank you card, email, or phone call.
-Keep your communications authentic and direct from start to finish – let you donor know how their funds will be used.
+Keep your communications authentic and direct from start to finish – and let you donor know how their funds will be used.
 Update your non-profit website with information about the campaign’s successes and be sure to use several of the methods outlined above.

 More Fundraising Resources